acolijn/geant4-geometry-editor/docs/getting-started.md

 2. **Add a New Volume**:
    - Click on the "Add New" tab in the Properties panel
-   - Select the geometry type (Box, Cylinder, or Sphere)
+   - Select the geometry type (Box, Cylinder, Sphere, Ellipsoid, Torus, Trapezoid, or Polycone)
    - Click "Add Geometry"
-   - The new volume will appear in the 3D viewer
+   - The new volume will appear in the 3D viewer and be automatically selected with transform controls visible

 3. **Edit Volume Properties**:
    - Select the volume in the 3D viewer